sudo-Tiz/Tsumiki/README.md

 brightnessctl
 ```

-Run the following command to install the required packages:
+Run the following command to install the required packages for particular os:

 # Arch Linux